openai/evals/README.md

 ## Setup

+First Run `pre-commit install` to install pre-commit into your git hooks. pre-commit will now run on every commit.
+Every time you clone a project using pre-commit running `pre-commit install` should always be the first thing you do.

+If you want to manually run all pre-commit hooks on a repository, run `pre-commit run --all-files`.
+To run individual hooks use `pre-commit run <hook_id>`.

 To run evals, you will need to set up and specify your OpenAI API key.
 You can generate one at <https://platform.openai.com/account/api-keys>.
 After you obtain an API key, specify it using the `OPENAI_API_KEY` environment variable. **Please be aware of the [costs](https://openai.com/pricing) associated with using the API when running evals.**

 **Minimum Required Version: Python 3.9**